 It is interesting to know that there is a sizeable number of Nigerians who know the Unite States “Declaration of Independence”, the United States “Constitution”, the British “Magna Carta” intimately well, many by heart.
 It is not uncommon to find some Nigerians who have never lived outside the country when cornered in a tight spot during and arguments quip, “I plead the Fifth” [Amendment of the U.S. Constitution].
 These same guys have not got the slightest clue about the existence or contents of the NDI.
 It reminds me of the differential in the knowledge of Nigerians concerning Nigerian as against European soccer teams.
 However, Nigerian teams have never been hidden.

 Some might ask why it matters for Nigerians to see the NDI.
 Whatever the case may be, what is done is done.
 We cannot turn back history.
-Nigerians and other nationals should have the right to freely view the NDI.
+Nigerians and other nationals should have the right to view the NDI freely.
 It might give Nigerians a better understanding of the initial conditions Nigeria started life with as an independent nation.
 There is a lot in that, very much.